Eligibility Requirements: To apply for the position of firefighter, you must:

 - Have no illegal drug use within the last 12 months

 - Meet the medical requirements set forth in NFPA 1582

-Note: Possession of valid certifications from any state, including North Carolina does not relieve a successful candidate for employment from the requirement to complete the Concord Department of Fire and Life Safety Recruit School.
+Note: Possession of valid certifications from any state, including North Carolina does not relieve a successful candidate for employment from the requirement to complete the Concord Fire Department Recruit School.
 All necessary certifications courses for the Firefighter position are provided in the academy.